Natkn/rsschool-cv/cv.md

 *************
 ## About me
 I don't have any experience in this field.
 I'm a very hard-working person, kind and undestanding.
 I graduaded from university almost a year ago and still couldn't find a cool job.
 I studied linguistics so I know English and German but English is my passion.
 I was working at the call-center but didn't like it there so I quitted.And now I want to try my skills here even though I don't know anything.
 But I know I'll try my best.
+Thanks for this opportunity!

 *********
 ## Code example: